 Care allowance

-Anyone who relies on another person to help them in their daily life is entitled to Attendance Allowance.
-This could be a physically or mentally disabled person, or an ageing person with reduced mobility or dementia, which makes them unable to function normally.
+Anyone who relies on the help of another person for their daily functioning is entitled to a care allowance.
+This may be a physically or mentally disabled person or an ageing person with reduced mobility or dementia, which makes them unable to function normally.

 The allowance should therefore enable such a person to have their care funded by, for example, a care service or a family member who is often forced to give up their own job to care for the person who is unable to do so.